acarlyle/acarlyle.github.io/_posts/2017-04-27-enter-bork.md

 	Enemies:
 	Bad Man
 	***
-	“Definitely not goodman.” /*description*/
+	“Definitely not goodman.”
 	***
-	isHostile ////or isNotHostile
+	isHostile
-	150 // health
+	150
-	15//Str
+	15
-	10 //Def
+	10
-	2 // points
+	2
 	Inventory: Rope,Candle
 	***
 	“This is how we talk down south.”
 	“I can say more than one thing.”
-	"Have you ever been Weast"
+	”Have you ever been Weast.”
 	***
 	---
 	===
 	Items:
 	CrumpledPieceOfPaper
-	1 //weight
+	1
-	5 //str
+	5
-	5 //def
+	5
 	read[AddScore(3),Wound(-1)]:WELCOME TO THE DOGHOUSE (BARKING).
 	examine:It appears to be....a piece of paper..?
 With writing on it..?
 	---